arvigeus/AZ-204/Questions/Functions.md

 ---

-Question: You've been assigned a project where your task is to create an Azure function that triggers automatically every 10 minutes.
-The function must access a data source, process the data, and update another source with the processed data.
-Fill in the triggers and bindings in the following code:
+Question: You've been assigned a project where your task is to design an Azure function that activates automatically every 10 minutes.
+This function has to interact with a vast amount of unstructured data such as text or binary data from a source, perform necessary computations, and subsequently modify another source with the outcome.
+Now, in the context of this task, provide the appropriate triggers and bindings in the following code:

 ```cs
 [FunctionName("ProcessData")]